-COUNSE IN ORMATION COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Applied Engineering - 8 th Grade Only 8380 None Recommended Grade Level: 8 Credit: 1 Are you the kind of person that likes to build things?
+COURSE INFORMATION COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Applied Engineering - 8 th Grade Only 8380 None Recommended Grade Level: 8 Credit: 1 Are you the kind of person that likes to build things?
 If you answered yes, this is the course for you.
 Learn how to program a robot, design your own home, or create special effects for a movie.
 Learn by using cutting-edge equipment/technology, cooperative hands-on activities and gain the skills necessary to be successful in the Engineering/Technology career path.
 Grade points are earned toward high school GPA (Grade Point Average).
-None Introduction to Engineering Design 8340 None Recommended Grade Level: 9 Credit: 1 If you can imagine it, you can design and engineer it in the Introduction to Engineering Design class.
+None Introduction to Computer- Aided Design and Drafting - CADD 8373 None Recommended Grade Level: 9 Credit: 1 If you can imagine it, you can design and engineer it in the Introduction to Computer-Aided Design and Drafting class.
 Students who want to use software and other technology to solve problems through designing and translating the design into a real product will enjoy this hands-on approach to exploring engineering as a career.
-None Computer Integrated Manufacturing- FHS & CFHS Only 8333 Introduction to Engineering Design Recommended Grade Level: 10 Credit: 1 Students will discover and explore manufacturing processes, product design, robotics, and automation, and then they will apply what they have learned to design solutions for real-world manufacturing problems.
-None Aerospace Engineering - LCHS & THS Only 8331 Introduction to Engineering Design Recommended Grade Level: 10 Credit: 1 Students will explore the physics of flight and bring what they're learning to life through hands-on projects such as designing a glider and creating a program for an autonomous space rover.
-None Civil Engineering & Architecture- THS, LCHS, GRHS, & TRHS Only 8332 Introduction to Engineering Design Recommended Grade Level: 10 Credit: 1 Students will learn important aspects of building and site design and development, and then they will apply what they know to design a commercial building.
-None Environmental Sustainability- GRHS, FHS, & CFHS Only 8334 Introduction to Engineering Design Recommended Grade Level: 10 Credit: 1 In Environmental Sustainability, students investigate and design solutions in response to real-world challenges related to clean and abundant drinking water, food supply, and renewable energy.
-Applying their knowledge through handson activities and simulations, student's research, and design potential solutions to these true-to-life challenges.
-None
+None Intermediate Computer- Aided Design and Drafting 8374 Not Available until the 2025-2026 School Year Introduction to Computer-Aided Design and Drafting Recommended Grade Level: 10 Credit: 1 Take the drafting techniques you learned in CADD and move to the next level of design.
+Students will learn important aspects of prototype drawings, construction of pictorial & 3-D drawings along with two- and three- dimensional environments.
+Basic rendering techniques will also be developed.
+Take shapes, scale & rotate objects while using layers to add to your design.
+Autodesk Associate Engineering Science 8329 Level 1 and Level 2 Engineering courses Or Introduction to Computer-Aided Design & Drafting Recommended Grade Level: 11 Credit: 1 This survey course of engineering exposes students to major concepts they'll encounter in a post-secondary engineering course of study.
+Students employ engineering and scientific concepts in the solution of engineering design problems.
+They develop problem- solving skills and apply their knowledge of research and design to create solutions to various challenges, documenting their work and communicating solutions to peers and members of the professional engineering community.
+Autodesk Associate